Middle East Council of Churches (MECC)

 |In their own words||“To deepen the spiritual fellowship among the churches of the Middle East, and to unite them in word and deed as they strive to achieve the unity of the churches and bear a living evangelical witness to spread the gospel of salvation and reconciliation through the Lord Jesus Christ, love, peace and justice throughout the region and among the people inhabiting it.”|

-- According to its 2014 annual report, DSPR donors include: Church of Sweden, Church of Scotland, Finn Church Aid, Bread for the World, Church World Service, Interchurch organization for Development Cooperation (ICCO), Embrace the Middle East, Kairos, Norwegian Church Aid, and CCFD- Terre Solidaire.
+- According to its 2017 annual report, DSPR had a total income of $4.6 million; total expenses were $4.7 million.
+DSPR donors include: Church of Sweden, Church of Scotland, Bread for the World, Interchurch organization for Development Cooperation (ICCO), Embrace the Middle East, Kairos, Norwegian Church Aid, and CCFD- Terre Solidaire.

 - According to its 2016 financial report, NECCCRW-Gaza had total revenue of $1.8 million and expenses of $1.7 million.
 NECC-Gaza receives grants through two channels: “Grants through DSPR” from groups including DanChurchAid and Embrace the Middle East; and “Direct Grants” from donors including UNICEF, Save the Children International, Caritas France, Mennonite Central Committee, and Amos Trust.

-- Consists of four ecclesiastical denominations: Orthodox, Oriental Orthodox, Evangelical, and Catholic.
+- Consists of four ecclesiastical denominations: Orthodox, Eastern Orthodox, Evangelical/Protestant, and Catholic.

 - The DSPR claims to work to “promote the socio-economic development and just rights of Palestinian refugees and communities in the Middle East.”

 - The Near East Council of Churches Committee for Refugee Work (NECCCRW) was formed to “assist Palestinians who took refuge in the Gaza Strip following the establishment of Israel in 1948.”